Image from pixy.org

-First, and really important, is taking advantage of all the resources the military provides.
-It’s also the most practical and likely free way to get some of the help you may need.
-If you don’t have a military base close, connect virtually with your closest installation and their CDC, MWR, Commissary/Exchange) online to see on-base activities.
+First, and this is important, take advantage of all the resources the military provides.
+It’s also the most practical and likely free way to get the help you need.
+If you don’t have a military base close, connect virtually with your closest installation and their CDC, MWR, Commissary, and Exchange online to see on-base activities.
 You could make plans ahead to attend some of the activities.

-There will be times when the trek onto base will be worth the effort.
-The CDC offers free and reduced child care for deployed families and not only summer camps, but care camps for over the long holiday breaks.
+There are times when the trek onto base is worth the effort.
+For example, the CDC offers free and reduced child care for deployed Army families.
+You should also watch for complimentary summer and daycare camps over the long holiday breaks.
 And, don’t forget about base libraries.
 They always have reading programs available for children, adults, and teens.

 Online, Military OneSource is invaluable.
-The site is so packed with information on topics from mental health care, career and educational programs to financial advice.
-It’s certainly worth investigating.
-You’ll find the help you need and through a rabbit hole of information, come across other programs that you didn’t know you needed.
+The site contains information on topics like free mental health care, career and educational programs, and financial advice.
+You’ll find the help you need, and maybe through a rabbit hole of information, you’ll come across other programs you didn’t know you needed.
 It’s worth noting again that Military OneSource is not only for dependents but for active duty, too.
 Advice for managing deployments and the transition to returning home is available.

-It doesn’t do you any good to go through a deployment alone.
-You need friends and family to help with daily life tasks, special occasions, or just to distract you from the routine of deployment life.
-Finding spouses within the deployed group’s ranks automatically puts you in the same boat with the same complaints.
+It’s tough to go through a deployment alone.
+You’ll need friends and family to help with daily life tasks, special occasions, or just to distract you from the routine of deployment life.
+Connecting with spouses within the deployed group’s ranks automatically puts you in the same boat with the same complaints.
 They know exactly what you’re going through.
-You can express anger and disappointment, and they’ll totally get it.
+You can express anger, fear, and disappointment, and they’ll totally get it.

-Volunteering in any fashion introduces you to new people and lifts your spirits.
+Volunteering can introduce you to new people and lift your spirits.
 The opportunities are endless, and it’s a great family activity to share with kids.
-Think outside of the volunteer box.
-Your time doesn’t have to be only spent at a local shelter or food bank.
-Shelving books at a library counts, and so does tutoring local kids in any subject you’re familiar with.
+If you’re uninspired, think outside of the volunteer box.
+You don’t only have to spend your time at a local shelter or food bank.
+Shelving books at a library counts, as does tutoring kids in any subject you’re familiar with.

-Dive into the world of military spouses.
-No, not just your unit’s family group, but those who do what they do because they love it.
-There are many authors, speakers, and bloggers who know a thing or two about the military and want to share their experiences so you don’t have to suffer.
+Dive into the world of military spouses!
+No, not just your unit’s family group, but try following the military spouses who do what they do because they love it.
+Many military spouse authors, speakers, and bloggers know a thing or two about the lifestyle and want to share their experiences so you don’t have to suffer.
 There’s no reason to reinvent the wheel, so take their advice and make it work for you.

 Support for the Deployed

 Don’t forget the big military supporters like USAA.
-They have many resources tailored to those out of the country and can be very helpful with big events like buying a car or selling a house.
+They have many resources tailored to those out of the country and can be very helpful with significant events like buying a car or selling a house.
 Even the small tasks can get done quickly (discounted prices on flowers to send home!) with their assistance.
-They have an entire deployment guide ready for easy access.
+In addition, they have an entire deployment guide ready for easy access.

-It might not feel like you can do much to help your deployed family from so far away, but the small, seemingly insignificant things really make a difference and regular care packages wrap up all of those little items nicely.
-Of course, you can pack your own and send them (USPS has free care package kits), but some businesses are ready to send free items or help with shipping.
+It might not feel like you can do much to help your deployed family from so far away, but the small, seemingly insignificant things make a difference, and regular care packages wrap up all of those little items nicely.
+Of course, you can pack your own and send them (USPS has free care package kits), but some businesses are ready to send free and paid items and help with shipping.

-The tech company Sandboxx is dedicated to making communication between the deployed and separated easier.
-Installing the app allows families to easily send printed letters not only to your special service member, but other ones who could use a quick, "Hello!
+The tech company Sandboxx dedicates its services to making communication between the deployed and families back home easier.
+Installing the app lets families easily send printed letters to your servicemember and others who could use a quick, "Hello!
 We’re thinking of you."
-Sandboxx even helps to plan travel itineraries to visit military graduations and other special occasions.
+Sandboxx even helps plan travel itineraries to visit military graduations and other special occasions.

-These are really just a great beginning to the abundance of deployment support services available now.
-It’s up to you to take a little time and see how they can be of assistance to your family and deployed service member.
+These are a great beginning to the abundance of deployment support services available now.
+So, take a little time to research and see how they can assist your own family and deployed servicemember.